The assessment process

 Please scroll through the photos

 I offer immediate verbal feedback to explain my conclusion.
 For parents, this can be in person (in my dining room, my garden, by your car or on my doorstep) or later on in the day (over a phone call or in a brief email).
 Those age 18+ can choose whether to hear the feedback alone or with someone else.
-I send reports and referral letters within 14 days of the assessment to only those named on them (or those with parental responsibility if under the age of 18) irrespective of who pays.
+I send reports and referral letters within 14 days of the assessment to only those named on them (or those with parental responsibility if under the age of 18).